RenneManny/TA-AC-BACKEND-express-CRUD-TNaaae/block-BNaacs/index.md

 writeCode

-Cre ate an expre ss application named `school` from scratch and setup ejs as template engine.
+Create an express application named `school` from scratch and setup ejs as template engine.